Telling siblings and family — managing different reactions

 Some siblings will immediately get it.
 You'll tell them what you've noticed, and they'll say, "Yeah, I've seen that too.
 What do you think we should do?"
 Those conversations will be the easiest ones and probably not representative of what happens with everyone else.

-And some siblings will be completely unavailable.
+And some will be completely unavailable.
 They won't respond to your calls.
 They'll change the subject when you bring it up.
 They might live far away or be dealing with their own issues and genuinely not have the capacity to engage.
 That's painful, because you're looking for support and they're not there.
 But it's a reality with some families.

 Managing Yourself in Their Reactions